cofberry/MinecraftSessionChanger/README.md

 # MinecraftSessionChanger

-A 1.8.9 Minecraft Forge mod that allows you to login to other people's minecraft accounts using a Session ID
+A 1.8.9 Minecraft Forge mod that allows you to login to other people's minecraft accounts using a Session ID.

 **Features:**
 - Login into an account with a Session ID